JackJack3231/V0-Auxiliary-Fan/docs/general_assembly.md

 ### 7. Remove the side panel from your V0 for easier access and installation of the duct.
 This is not strictly needed, but will make installation a lot easier.

-### 8. If you want to use the Top Twist mounts it is recommended to insert them now and push them to the side so they're out of the way for the next step.
+### 8. If you want to use the Top Twist mounts it is recommended to insert them now and push them to the side, so they're out of the way for the next step.
 Insert the Mount and turn them 90° to lock them in place.
 Do this for both top mounts.

 ![Top Twist Mount Insert](images/assembly_instructions/11_Twist_Top_1.png)
 ![Top Twist Mount Turn](images/assembly_instructions/12_Twist_Top_2.png)

 ### 9. Insert the duct into the bottom extrusion and align it with the center of the bed

-**Tolerances:** If the fit is too tight and you can't get the duct in the extrusion, sand the bottom part that slots into the extrusion down a bit and try again.
+**Tolerances:** If the fit is too tight, and you can't get the duct in the extrusion, sand the bottom part that slots into the extrusion down a bit and try again.
 ![Duct into Frame Installation](images/assembly_instructions/13_Duct_Into_Frame.png)

 ### 10. Secure the duct to the bottom extrusion with the mount of your choice